C/O Berlin: Exhibitions

 C/O Berlin find and promote new photographers with its yearly C/O Berlin Talent Award.

 C/O Berlin Talent Award

-C/O Berlin has supported more than 80 prizewinners since 2006, including the artists Anna Ehrenstein, Stefanie Moshammer, Sebastian Stumpf, and Tobias Zielony, as well as the theorists Florian Ebner, Dr. Katja Müller-Helle, and Dr. Steffen Siegel.
+C/O Berlin has supported more than 80 prizewinners since 2006, including the artists Anna Ehrenstein, Karolina Wojtas, Sasha Kurmaz, Pepa Hristova, Willem Popelier, Stefanie Moshammer, Sebastian Stumpf, and Tobias Zielony, as well as the theorists Florian Ebner, Dr. Katja Müller-Helle, and Dr. Steffen Siegel.
 C/O Berlin is the only institution in Europe to offer a support program for emerging talent in both art and theory.
 Since 2018, C/O Berlin has been presenting the annual C/O Berlin Talent Award, rewarding the winner with prize money, a solo exhibition, and a publication.

 Education

-The Education area complements C/O Berlin’s program, covering the area of visual training and art education.
+The Education area complements C/O Berlin's program, covering the area of visual training and art education.
 Within the four categories Junior, Teens, Adults, and Perspectives, C/O Berlin runs multi-day workshops offering education in photography, film, and design.